 Launched in 2006 from Amazon’s internal infrastructure that was designed to handle its retail operations, AWS offers a myriad of services and solutions like compute power, content delivery services, database storage, and more, to software developers and enterprises around the world.

 Most of the cloud services broadly fall under one of the three cloud computing categories, namely Infrastructure-as-a-Service (IaaS), Software-as-a-Service (SaaS), and Platform-as-a-Service (PaaS).

-Its services portfolio comprises more than 100 services, including those for compute, infrastructure management, security, databases, and application development.
+Its services portfolio comprises more than 100 services, including those for computing, infrastructure management, security, databases, and application development.

 AWS is also among the first organizations to come up with the pay-as-you-go model that will scale based on the storage, computing, and workload needs of businesses.

-The services are widely used by the private, government as well as non-profit organizations.
+The services are widely used by private, government as well as non-profit organizations.